Elizabeth Moen: Biography

+Moen has toured throughout the United States and Europe.

 In the 2020 Democratic primary, she supported Bernie Sanders and was invited to play several of the Senator's rallies in Iowa.

 Elizabeth has had several songs featured in television series and movies including the following: How it Ends, Candy Jar, Elsewhere, Roswell New Mexico (CW network), Tell Me a Story (CBS), and Shameless (Showtime).

 Musical style

-Moen counts Alabama Shakes, Sharon Van Etten, Stevie Nicks, Joni Mitchell among her musical influences.
+Moen's sound and songwriting can be compared to Hozier and Bonnie Raitt.
+She counts Alabama Shakes, Sharon Van Etten, Stevie Nicks, Joni Mitchell among her musical influences.
 Her music frequently addresses mental health struggles.
 She is an open advocate for therapy.